Influencer Marketing in Japan: A Complete Guide [Updated for 2025]

 Adapting to New Features

-Short-Form Video Content: Platforms like TikTok and Instagram Reels are becoming increasingly popular, especially among younger audiences.
+Short-Form Video Content: Platforms like TikTok and Instagram Reels are gaining popularity, particularly among younger audiences.
 Brands must adapt by creating engaging, bite-sized video content that resonates with this demographic.

 Live Streaming: Live streaming offers real-time interaction between influencers and their audiences.
 Brands can leverage live sessions for product launches, Q&A sessions, and behind-the-scenes content, fostering a more direct connection with viewers.